-These are the four things homeowners want a smart home to control
+These are the four things homeowners want in their smart homes

 The concept of a “smart home” is evolving, and the industry is searching for the right way to define this category, which includes all the conveniences that connected devices provide for homeowners and renters.
 The emerging buzz word “smart home” could soon hold as much selling power as “green home,” and experienced house-builders and estate agents are learning how to leverage the appeal and sell their homes more quickly as well as command a higher price for those homes.
 So, what qualifies as a smart or intelligent home?